secretstartups/handbook/leadership/biggest-risks/index.html.md

 {:#setting-expectations-incorrectly}

 If we don't set targets appropriately and communicate about those expectations effectively, team members, investors, and other community members may not understand how we're performing.
-Missing a super-high goal while acheiving really, really high results is still something to be acknowledged and celebrated.
+Missing a super-high goal while achieving really, really high results is still something to be acknowledged and celebrated.
 We need to set and communicate targets that both drive the highest possible results and also ensure constituents understand the business results and in context.

 ## 25. Inability to respond to technological change